-The most recent list of and suppliers is available on our website at www.bcbsks.com/medicare/find-a-provider.shtml.
+The most recent list of providers and suppliers is available on our website at www.bcbsks.com/medicare/find-a-provider.shtml.

-If you don't have your copy of the Provider Directory, you can request a copy from Member Services.
+If you don't have your copy of the Provider Directory, you can request a copy (electronically or in hardcopy form) from customer service.
+Requests for hard copy Provider Directories will be mailed to you within three business days.